English

 AP ENGLISH LITERATURE - GRADE 12

-Prerequisite: Minimum B- in the 1st semester and 3rd quarter of AP Language or a minimum A- in the 1st semester and 3rd quarter of English 4.
+Prerequisite: Minimum B in the first semester and third quarter of AP Language or a minimum A in the first semester and third quarter of English 4.
+Transfer students must pass a placement test.

 This course is designed in accordance with the annual College Board Course Description for Advanced Placement English Literature and Composition.
-This year-long course focuses on critical analysis of prose and poetry passages to understand the reflexive nature of literary devices and analysis of how those literary devices enhance one's understanding of literature.
-The course addresses objective reading to promote reading practices in order to best support the multiple-choice responses.
+Stemming from a sacramental worldview, this year-long course focuses on critical analysis of prose and poetry passages to understand the reflexive nature of literary devices and analysis of how those literary devices enhance one's understanding of literature.
+The course promotes objective reading practices in order to best support the multiple-choice responses.
 The class focuses on mastery of writing through both on-demand writing and processed papers, primarily focusing on literary analysis in preparation for the AP Literature Exam.

-- Homework Expectation: 3-4 hours per week, can include weekends & breaks
+- Homework Expectation: 45 to 60 minutes per day, can include weekends and breaks

 - Summer Assignment Required: Due on 1st day of class